The centre will be re-opening from Friday 21st August, but with some changes in-line with Government guidance.

 Feelings of Liberation When Completing Activities

 It seems like a basic concept, but if you complete an exercise or activity, it demonstrates to yourself that you are competent.
 This feeling of competency is an inspiration to attempt other goals because dictating feelings of self-doubt have been overcome and replaced with the feeling of perseverance.

-As a result of encouraging children with a disability to accomplish these types of adventure activities, many children may feel a sense of independence.
-This could be because the child is open to activities that they may not regularly do.
-An effect of this exposure is a freshly engaged mind, and a test of determination.
+As a result of accomplishing adventure activities, many feel a sense of independence.
+This could be because we become open to doing activities and exercises that we may not regularly do.
+An effect of this is a freshly engaged mind and a fresh test of determination.

 The Role of Sportsmanship and Inclusion During Activities